ZaymonFC/Ephemeris/README.md

 ### Why the Name
 1. This project is a __proof of concept__ and therefore most likely to be ephemeral in the literal sense.
 2. It sounds **cool**

+## Log of ramblings and thoughts - Capture thought process
+Just completed the activity diagram for the high level data flow.
+More specific analysis is probably required to determine the best mechanism to `checkout` `commands` from the batch of `commands`.

+Deciding wether I want to attack the IRedis type first, or keep designing the components of the system.

+It would probably be a good idea to expose some subscription mechanism.
+Ideally a union type or string could be provided, and then the lib can just do it's thing and provide the client with messages from either the queue directly or batches.

+The more I think about this, this lib should definitely not be used as a global message bus.
+I guess is doesn't matter how many publishers to a command buffer there are.
+However, there should definitely only be one consumer.